 Cookie-based data processing is carried out for absolutely necessary cookies on the basis of Art.
 6 Para.
 1 lit f GDPR (legal basis) due to our legitimate interest in providing the information offer on our website.
 In the case of the other cookie types, data processing is carried out on the basis of your consent pursuant to Art.
 6 para.
 1 lit a GDPR (legal basis).
 You can revoke your consent at any time with effect for the future without affecting the lawfulness of the processing carried out on the basis of the consent until revocation.
 In particular, you can use the following link to reset your cookie settings and thus revoke any consent you may have given:

 VI.
-Google Analytics
+Matomo Analytics (On-Premise)

 We use plugins from the YouTube video platform to embed videos and play them directly on this website.
 The operator of the video platform is YouTube, LLC, 901 Cherry Ave, San Bruno, CA 94066, USA ("YouTube").
 YouTube is a company affiliated with Google LLC (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; "Google").